StefanJohnsen/pyTriangulate/README.md

 ![Clock](https://github.com/StefanJohnsen/pyTriangulate/blob/main/Pictures/triangulate-concave.jpg)

-If the polygon proves to be concave, the routine will proceed with triangulation using the fan algorithm.
+If the polygon proves to be concave, the routine will proceed with triangulation using the ear-clipping algorithm.